jschmidt42/stingray-cef-build/README.md

 4. Build solution using cmake in Debug and Release

-   > cmake --build . --target libcef_dll_wrapper --config Debug|Release
+   > cmake --build . --target libcef_dll_wrapper --config Release

 5. Create this structure in the cef packaged destination lib folder